KIFAKER86H/KIFAKER86H/README.md

 ### Hi there 👋

+🔭I’m currently working on NOWHERE.
+🌱I’m currently learning COMPUTER CODE.
+👯 I’m looking to collaborate on .....

 <!--
 **KIFAKER86H/KIFAKER86H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.